 Zenzai usually includes toasted (plain) mochi or Shiratama Dango.
 I personally enjoy eating the red bean soup with the little charred crispy mochi, but I know Japanese rice cakes (kiri mochi) can be hard to get in some countries.

 So for today’s recipe, I used shiratama dango, or sweet rice dumplings, which are made of shiratamako (glutinous/sweet rice flour).
-If you can can’t find shiratamako locally, substitute with mochiko which can be purchased from Amazon.
+If you cannot find shiratamako locally, substitute with mochiko which can be purchased from Amazon.
 Remember to use the Japanese brand of sweet rice flour as it’s made of short-grain glutinous/sweet rice.

-Sign up for the free Just One Cookbook newsletter delivered to your inbox!
-And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram for all the latest updates.
+Wish to learn more about Japanese cooking?
+Sign up for our free newsletter to receive cooking tips & recipe updates!
+And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.

 Matcha Zenzai